Bookrage001/osc/resources/docs/widgets/matrices.md

 ### `props`<i class="dynamic-prop-icon" title="dynamic"></i>
 - type: `object`
 - default: `{}`
 - usage: define a set of property to override the widgets' defaults.
-[Formulas](../extras/advanced-property-syntax/#formulas) in this field are resolved with an extra variable `i` representing each widget's index
+[Formulas](../extras/advanced-property-syntax/#formulas) in this field are resolved with an extra variable `$` representing each widget's index